ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

    where:
       - `identifier` is the name of the name of the {{site.data.keyword.cos_short}} service (`log-analysis-cos`),
       - `access_key_id` and `secret_access_key` are found in the service credentials created earlier.
-      - `cosEndpoint` is a private endpoint to access the public.
+      - `cosEndpoint` is a private endpoint to access the {{site.data.keyword.cos_short}} bucket.
 1. Once the service is provisioned, go to **Manage** to retrieve the user name and password for the cluster.
 You may need to reset the cluster password.
 1. Under **Service credentials**, create new credential.
-1. From the credentials, make note of the `ssh` value.
+1. From the credentials, make note of the `ssh` value giving the *ssh* command line to execute to connect to the cluster.

 ## Process log messages with Streams in Watson Data Platform
 {: #configure-streams}